lejaja9/Riddlers/README.md

         That Riddler was a doozy!
 I am very excited to see what other numbers (if any) that Riddler Nation is able to find and how they went about it.

+        Update: It seems as if 378 and 49600 are the only two numbers that satisfy the condition

 * **[10/29/21 Riddler Classic](https://fivethirtyeight.com/features/can-you-survive-squid-game-riddler/)**
     * Ah, the Squid Game!
     So this problem, just FYI, is very similar to the 8/13/21 Riddler Express I did a few weeks ago.